-- (1) Any Entity subject to paragraph (1) of Section 5.2.1, Applicability, must initiate a Generator Interconnection or Modification (GIM) by submitting a completed request through the online Resource Integration and Ongoing Operations (RIOO) system and paying the Generation Interconnection Fee described in the ERCOT Fee Schedule in the ERCOT Protocols. - (2) For the purposes of submitting such a request: - (a) MW values should be determined at the generator terminals; - (b) If generation is serving new or existing Load then this must be identified in the RIOO request; and - (c) The latitude, longitude, and county are those of the station that includes the Main Power Transformer (MPT) for the subject facility. - (d) Failure to supply the required data may delay ERCOT processing of the interconnection application and studies and result in project cancellation. - (3) Payment of the Generation Interconnection Fee and all other related fees payable to ERCOT must be made using an Automated Clearing House (ACH) e-check or credit card via the RIOO system.
+- (1) Any Entity subject to paragraph (1) of Section 5.2.1, Applicability, must initiate a Generator Interconnection or Modification (GIM) by submitting a completed request and providing all requested information and documentation through the online Resource Integration and Ongoing Operations (RIOO) system and paying the Generation Interconnection Fee described in the ERCOT Fee Schedule in the ERCOT Protocols. - An Entity is not eligible to initiate or maintain a GIM if the Entity or any other owner of the project meets any of the company ownership (including affiliations) or headquarters criteria listed in Texas Business and Commerce Code, Sections 113.002(a)(2)(A)-(b)(2)(B) or 2274.0102(a)(2)(A)-(b)(2)(B), added by Act of June 18, 2021, 87th Leg., R.S., Ch.
+975 (S.B.
+2116).
+Any Entity that seeks to initiate a GIM shall submit an attestation Section 8, Attachment D, Attestation Regarding Compliance with the Lone Star Infrastructure Protection Act, confirming that the Entity does not meet any of the company ownership (including affiliations) or headquarters criteria listed in Texas Business and Commerce Code, Sections 113.002(a)(2)(A)-(b)(2)(B) or 2274.0102(a)(2)(A)-(b)(2)(B). - (3) An Entity is not eligible to initiate or maintain a GIM if the real property to be utilized by or for the project is owned or controlled, in whole or in part, by an Entity that meets any of the prohibited company ownership (including affiliations) or headquarters criteria identified in the Lone Star Infrastructure Protection Act, Texas Business and Commerce Code, Sections 113.002(a)(2)(A)-(b)(2)(B) or 2274.0102(a)(2)(A)-(b)(2)(B), added by Act of June 18, 2021, 87th Leg., R.S., Ch.
+975 (S.B.
+2116).
+The Interconnecting Entity (IE) must provide an attestation Section 8, Attachment D, confirming that such prohibited ownership or control does not apply to the real property. - (4) For the purposes of submitting a GIM: - (a) MW values should be determined at the generator terminals; - (b) If generation is serving new or existing Load then this must be identified in the RIOO request; and - (c) The latitude, longitude, and county are those of the station that includes the main power transformer for the subject facility. - (d) Failure to supply any required data may delay ERCOT processing of the interconnection application and studies and result in project cancellation. - (5) Payment of the Generation Interconnection Fee and all other related fees payable to ERCOT must be made using an Automated Clearing House (ACH) e-check or credit card via the RIOO system.
 This fee is non-refundable and must be paid even if ERCOT waives the Security Screening Study described in Section 5.3.1, Security Screening Study, or cancels the project due to failure to submit complete project information.
-The fee must be paid for each additional interconnection request (INR) even if a fee has previously been paid for another INR associated with the same generator. - (4) Upon receiving the application, ERCOT will assign the project a unique identification number (INR number) according to the following convention:
+The fee must be paid for each additional interconnection request (INR) even if a fee has previously been paid for another INR associated with the same generator.

+(6) Upon receiving the application, ERCOT will assign the project a unique identification number (INR number) according to the following convention: